Every year new phrases, words and terms pop up that we've never seen or heard before and become a part of our collective vocabulary.

 The book by E.L.
 James had lots of women's tongues wagging this year.
 The steamy book, described by some as "mommy porn," flew off the shelves in 2012 becoming a top-seller.

 NASA's rover Curiosity brought back the most stunning, detailed images of Mars yet.
 View the photos here: (http://bit.ly/Q8zDiW)

 Following the split of actors Kristen Stewart and Robert Pattinson, after Stewart admitted to cheating on Pattinson, actor Will Ferrel appeared on the hit talk show Conan.
 Ferrel feigned despair over the infidelity and break-up and called Stewart "a trampire," referring to her role in the Twilight franchise.

-gold medal was a smirk/scowl that was captured by photographers and almost instantly drove critics to call her "disrespectful" and "bratty".
+reaction to not winning the gold medal was a smirk/scowl that was captured by photographers and almost instantly drove critics to call her "disrespectful" and "bratty".

 The expression quickly became an internet meme where she was edited into dozens of different photos showing her displeasure at various subjects and events.
 View a big collection of her "not impressed" photos at http://mckaylaisnotimpressed.tumblr.com/